dereuromark/cakephp-transifex/README.md

 A Cake2.x Plugin that works with Transifex and pulls translations.

-Please note: New functionality has been tested against cake2.3 only.
+Please note: New functionality has been tested against CakePHP v2.3 only.
 Please upgrade if possible.

 ## Installation
 Installing the Plugin is pretty much as with every other CakePHP Plugin.